api3-ecosystem/ecosystem-markdown-articles/README.md

 ## Creating an Article

-1. **Prepare the Article Workspace:**
+To start crafting your article, follow these two straightforward steps:

+1. **Create a Folder:**
-   - **Create a Folder:** Start by creating a new folder within the repository.
-This folder will house all the content related to your article.
-Its name will become the article's url slug. # /articles/folder-name
+   - Create a new folder within the repository to store your article's content.
+   - The name of this folder will also serve as the URL slug for your article (e.g., `/articles/your-folder-name`).

-   - **Create the Markdown File:** Inside this folder, create a Markdown file named `index.md`.
-This file will serve as the main document for your article.
+2. **Create the Markdown File:**
+   - Within this new folder, establish a file named `index.md`.
+This Markdown file will contain the entirety of your article's content, acting as the primary document.

 2. **Write Your Article:**
    - **Content:** Draft your article directly in the `index.md` file, utilizing standard Markdown syntax for all formatting needs.

-## Formatting Your Article
+## Adding Metadata to Your Article

-To ensure uniformity across the repository, begin your `index.md` file with the following YAML front matter:
+Begin your `index.md` file with the following YAML front matter to provide essential metadata for your article:

 ```yaml
 ---